microsoft/SpeechT5/SpeechT5/README.md

 ### ST

 Here we follow [fairseq/speech_to_text/mustc](https://github.com/facebookresearch/fairseq/blob/main/examples/speech_to_text/docs/mustc_example.md#data-preparation) to generate vocabulary, which is different from the pre-trained models.
-We initilize the embedding table of the pre-trained models and fine-tune them.
+So we randomly initilize the embedding table of the pre-trained models during fine-tuning.

 #### Training